The Real Cause of a Charley Horse

 Importance of Calcium

-Calcium: not just for strong bones, but for solid muscles too.
-The muscle's best friend triggers contractions by cozying up cell proteins.
-Without enough calcium, your muscles might throw a tantrum and give you cramps or Charley horses.
+Calcium is not just for strong bones, but for solid muscles too.
+Without enough calcium, your muscles have an increased chance of giving you cramps or charley horses.

 Significance of Magnesium